xlandscape/xOffFieldSoilRisk/docs/getstarted/getstarted.md

   > !!!
 Note
     When PRZMeu is used as runoff component (as in the template run), **the PRZM model shortly pops up on your Windows desktop**, ie, gets focus and so might distract you from other work on your computer.
 This behaviour is by design of the PRZM model and Windows System and is unfortunately unavoidable.

+  > !!!
+Note
+    During runtime, xSR generates temporary files which use a specific folder.
+You need to either
+    have **C:\temp** on your drive,
+    or define your preferred folder in the parameterisation file (.xrun).
+In the latter case, make sure that the total length of the folder name is <20 characters.

 ## Parameterisation

 In the parameterisation of an [xLandscape](../xLandscape/xLandscape-intro.md#xlandscape) based model we distinguish **two levels**, the actual **parameterisation** and a **configuration** level.